shimadasoftware/data-analysis-path/course 3/concepts.md

 - Refers to the field in a table that’s the primary key of another table
 - More than one foreign key is allowed to exist in a table

+### Internal data
+Data that lives within a company's own systems.

+### External data
+Data that lives and is generated outside an organization.

+### CSV
+Its means Comma-separated values.
+A CSV file saves data in a table format.

+### Sorting data
+Arranging data into a meaningful order to make it easier to understand, analyze, and visualize.

+### Filtering
+Showing only the data that meets a specific criteria while hiding the rest.